smitty7349/ww-pv-file-uploader/README.md

 ### 0.0.4

-- basic true/false smart scale crop transformation
+- smart scale crop transformation, Uploadcare only (no Weweb integration)
 - show the link

 ### 0.0.3